 Why is energy storage crucial for smart grids?

-Charging when electricity is cheap or abundant
+Charging when power is cheap or abundant

-Immediately responding to grid congestion or voltage fluctuations
+Responding directly to grid congestion or voltage fluctuations

 How autonomous does a system become with battery containers?